York-Citynew/Image-Processing-Basics/README.md

 # Image Processing Basics

 An **interactive playground for image processing** using **Python, OpenCV, and NumPy**.
-Load an image or use your camera feed, then tweak filters, add noise, run template matching, thresholding, edge detection, and Hough transform fitting — all via **keyboard shortcuts**.
+Load an image or use your camera feed, then tweak filters, add noise, run template matching, thresholding, edge detection, Hough transform fitting, and perspective transformations — all via **keyboard shortcuts**.

 ---